-Displaying related posts in the blog reduces the bounce rate.
+Displaying related posts in the blog reduce the bounce rate.
 It also provides the good user experience to the readers.

 There is no inbuilt option to add related posts to Blogger.
-However, you can add related posts in Blogger with the help of coding or widgets.
+But, you can add related posts in Blogger with the help of coding or widgets.

 Add Related Posts to Blogger